 Reach Fork Truck Information

-A reach truck is a forklift, originally invented by Raymond to optimize space in a warehouse environment.
+A reach truck is a forklift, originally invented by the Lyon Iron Works to optimize space in a warehouse environment.
 By being able to extend its length and “reach” out to pick up loads, then retract its pantograph and become smaller, the Reach truck is able to save 3 to 4 feet per storage aisle.

 Reach Truck Aisle Requirement